mauritssilvis/types/java/README.md

-# Types > Java
+# Java types

-> A collection of data types and structures, implemented in Java
+> A collection of data types and structures implemented in Java

 ## Introduction

 With this part of the [Types](https://github.com/mauritssilvis/types) project, I provide implementations of commonly used data types and structures in Java.

-Below, I give an [overview](#1-overview) of the available Java implementations of data types and structures.
+Below, I give an [overview](#overview) of the available implementations.

-## 1. Overview
+## Overview

 Currently, (partial) Java implementations of the following data types and structures are available: